Deer Lodge

 Lakeshore

-Deer Lodge has always represented the “soul” of the mountaineering community at Lake Louise; the rustic, grit-and-pine reality of those who scaled the peaks.
-While the Chateau Lake Louise embodies railway Gothic luxury, Deer Lodge offers a mountain-casual sanctuary; the unofficial home base for Swiss Guides (the Feuz and Haesler families) who could smoke pipes, mend ropes, and plan first ascents without the formal constraints of the grand hotels.
+Deer Lodge is closely associated with the mountaineering community at Lake Louise; the rustic, grit-and-pine reality of those who scaled the peaks.
+While the Chateau Lake Louise embodies railway Gothic luxury, Deer Lodge has a mountain-casual identity; the unofficial home base for Swiss Guides (the Feuz and Haesler families) who could smoke pipes, mend ropes, and plan first ascents without the formal constraints of the grand hotels.

 Foundational History